-Divine eternity, so our place is in the bosom of the Divine immensity.
-Am I a God at hand, saith the Lord, and not a God Jer. xxiii.
-23, 24. afar off?
+Divine eternity, so our place is in the bosom of the Divine Jer. xxiii. immensity.
+Am I a God at hand, saith the Lord, and not a God 23, 94. afar off?
 Can any hide himself in secret places, that I shall not see him? saith the Lord.
 Do not I fill heaven and earth? saith the Lord.
-The response is that of holy fear: Whither shall I go from Thy Psalm exxxix.
-Spirit, and whither shall I flee from Thy presence? and of holy con-7. fidence : Because He is at my right hand, I shall not be moved.
-But Psalm when the Temple was dedicated, in which Jehovah would dwell xvi.
-8. with His people, the Holy Ghost inspired Solomon's sublime appeal already quoted : But who is able to build Him a house, seeing 2 Chron. the heaven and heaven of heavens cannot contain Him?
-It is ii.
-6. not enough for us in our worship to remember that our God is everywhere present, that He is our Father in heaven; we must remember also that He is beyond and above even the heavens : Thus Is.
-1xvi.
+Psalm.
+The response is that of holy fear: Whither shall I go from Thy cxxxix.
+Spirit, and whither shall I flee from Thy presence? and of holy confidence: Because He is at my right hand.
+I shall not be moved.
+But Psalm xvi.
+8. when the Temple was dedicated, in which Jehovah would dwell with His people, the Holy Ghost inspired Solomon's sublime appeal already quoted: But who is able to build Him a house, seeing 2 Chron. ü.
+6. the heaven and heaven of heavens cannot contain Him?
+It is not enough for us in our worship to remember that our God is everywhere present, that He is our Father in heaven; we must remember also that He is beyond and above even the heavens: Thus Is.
+Ixvi.
 1. saith the Lord, The heaven is My throne, and the earth is My footstool.
 It is a high flight to the thought of a Being Who is everywhere present; it is a still higher thought that we are in the presence of One Who is above all space and time.
-THE ETERNITY OF GOD.
-Eternity.
-1. What the Divine immensity is to space the Divine eternity is to time.
-That God is eternal is the constant declaration of Scripture: in fact this is a predicate more habitual than any Ex. iii.
-14. other, being the first revelation of Himself to His people, I AM THAT I AM, and continued in a variety of other forms down to the end, when it returns to the first, Which is, and Which was, Rev. i.
-4.